artefactual/atom-docs/admin-manual/maintenance/data-backup.rst

 Each public AtoM release includes new :term:`user interface` translations supplied by the global AtoM translation community.
-However, users with sufficient :term:`permissions <access privilege>` can also add local user interface translations directly via AtoM's user inteface.
+However, users with sufficient :term:`permissions <access privilege>` can also add local user interface translations directly via AtoM's user interface.
 For more information, see:

 * :ref:`translate-interface`